 If you sell a-non inventory asset such as land, building, and stocks and the amount you receive is higher than what you paid for it, this is called a capital gain in taxation terms.
 If, however, you receive less than you paid for the asset, you will end up with a capital loss.
 Taxation authorities require you to report gains on the disposal of assets.
 These taxes are sometimes high, making it necessary to find ways to find ways to keep the amounts minimal or avoid them altogether.
 Let’s explore some of the useful strategies you can make use of to defer them.

-Ensure you own the asset for at least one calendar year before selling it.
+Make certain town an asset for a minimum of a calendar year before thinking of its disposal.
 The purpose of this step is to pay capital gains taxes at reduced rates because the income tax bracket that will be used during the calculations will be much lower.
-It is possible to save at least 20 percent of the amount you are likely to pay today with this strategy.
+Depending on your current tax rates, savings of up to 20 percent are possible.

 There is a legal loophole that allows persons who sell investment or rental property to avoid capital gains taxes.
-It applies when the proceeds from the sale of the said property are channeled back to the same type of investment within a specified period, which is usually 180 days.
-It is a complex exchange that may require you to find a tax expert to handle.
+You can use it if, within 180 days of the sale of the mentioned property types, you channel the funds received into a similar investment.
+The complexities involved in this type of an exchange are best handled by a taxation expert, so hire one before proceeding.
 The good thing is that it works for almost anyone who uses it to defer capital gains tax.